 Since 1960, our innovative preceptorship training model has allowed our residents to develop and strengthen their skills and autonomy.
 Here, you’ll have high case volumes of patients who intentionally seek our groundbreaking care.
 You’ll enjoy protected time so you can focus on deep learning.
 You’ll discover mentors who truly want you to succeed.
 And you’ll develop friendships and contacts that will enrich your personal and professional lives for years to come.

 A Geisinger Orthopaedic Surgery residency isn’t just out of the ordinary — it’s extraordinary.
 Join us and discover what you can do with the camaraderie and support of a team that cares.

-We are excited to have you visit, even if only virtually!
-On the following pages we hope to provide you with enough information to see why our educational experience and unique learning environment are second to none.
+Welcome to Geisinger Orthopaedics!
+We’re excited to have you visit, even if only virtually.
+On the following pages, we hope to provide you with enough information to see why our educational experience and unique learning environment are second to none.